 His publications include Saving Salvation: The Amazing Evolution of Grace (Morehouse: 2005) and numerous articles and sermons for Forward Movement Publications.
 Rev. Smith holds a PhD in Ministry Preaching from the School of Theology at the University of the South, Sewanee, TN.
 He is a dedicated, longtime supporter and member of the Board of Directors of the Episcopal Preaching Foundation.

-Charles A. Cesaretti is a native of New Jersey and a Rutgers University graduate.
+The Rev. Charles A. Cesaretti is a native of New Jersey and a Rutgers University graduate.
 He attended the Episcopal Church’s seminary in Philadelphia and completed post-graduate studies at Princeton Theological Seminary earning a master’s degree in theology.
 As assistant to the Presiding Bishop of the Episcopal Church, his posting included being the envoy to oversee the international church and governmental relations of the Episcopal Church in Central America, East and South Africa, the Middle East, and Northern Ireland.

 In 1990 Fr.
 Cesaretti became the assistant to the Rector of Trinity Church, Wall Street, where he was engaged in the research and development of parish outreach and mission.